charlesneimog/Awesome-Pd/docs/objects/adsr~.md

 # adsr~

-`adsr~` is an attack/decay/sustain/release gated envelope.
-The attack/decay/release times are set in ms. A gate on sets the maximum attack peak, the sustain point is a ratio of the gate on value.
-A gate off sets the release - but note that, by default, if the gate off comes before the sustain point is reached, the attack+decay stages still get completed before going into the release ramp.
-Another mode allows an immediate release.
-The object has multichannel support.
+`adsr~` is an audio-rate Attack, Decay, Sustain, Release envelope generator.
+It shapes incoming gate signals into a dynamic amplitude curve, with configurable attack, decay, sustain level, and release times.
+The object supports retriggering, immediate release, multichannel processing, and adjustable curve shapes for its segments.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `adsr~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>